yosemitebandit/vebsite/content/notes/wndw.md

 * +/- 3dB is double/half the power; +/- 10dB is an order of magnitude more or less power
 * dBm uses a base value of power (P-sub-zero) of 1mW whereas dBi is a measurement relative to an ideal isotropic antenna

+#### Ch2 - Telecom Basics

+* waveform graph: the plot of a signal's amplitude over time vs a spectrum graph: the plot of the amplitudes of the composite frequencies
+* Nyquist: we can reconstruct an analog signal if the sampling rate is at least double that of the highest frequency content of the input signal
+* jitter: the variability in the delay of the received signal
+* Marconi quickly conceived of multiple carrier frequencies to make better use of long-distance radio.
+* frequency-, amplitude- and phase-modulation can also help signals share a carrier channel
+* the techniques may optimize for some combo of robustness against noise, link capacity or spectral efficiency (bits / Hz)
+* bit-error-rates, the fraction of erroneously decoded bits, are typically 10^-3 to 10^-9
+* FDMA: different carriers for different users vs
+TDMA: different time slots for different users vs
+CDMA: users identified by a specific code vs
+SDMA: space-division where a received signal is compared between multiple antennas to determine "who" it came from (used in MIMO) -- would be interesting to read more about this last one especially..
+* for uplink and downlink support, channels are shared via FDD (frequency division duplexing) or TDD (time)

+#### Ch3 - Licensing and Regs
+* Unlicensed radio spectrum was set around the 2.4GHz band (globally) by ITU.
+5GHz was added in 2003 and 900MHz is unregulated in the US (though it's used for GSM phones in Western Europe and developing countries).
+* output power, /antenna/ output power, tower height and of course spectrum..it's all regulated
+* homologation: formal certification of comms equipment via an independent lab